 You’ve created your beautiful travel blog board?
 Lovely.
 The next step is to start saving your pins from your blog.
 This board will be your main platform from which you will be branching out into your other relevant Pinterest boards.

-The reason why you should be saving pins to your boards from you blog is so you create a link between them.
+The reason why you should be saving pins to your boards from your blog is so you create a link between them.
 When Pinterest users click on your image, they will be redirected to your website.
 Check that this link is not broken.
 Otherwise, you will be losing traffic.

-SEO Driven Pins
+5. SEO Driven Pinterest Pins

-Let’s talk SEO.
+Let’s talk about SEO.
 Don’t be frightened.
 If you’ve never heard of SEO (Search Engine Optimisation) I really recommend listening to Brian Dean on Youtube.
 He is our go-to resource for everything SEO.

-I see so many pins on Pinterest not only without keywords, but also without a description.
+I see so many pins on Pinterest not only without keywords but also without a description.
 And that’s an opportunity wasted.

 Too many bloggers still don’t realise that Pinterest is not social media, it’s a search engine.
 This is one of the reasons why I decided to publish this Pinterest guide for travel bloggers.